chipsalliance/Caliptra/doc/Caliptra.md

 Measurements must be uniquely bound to the device and its manufacturer at a minimum.
 This establishes the need for **Identity** services in the Silicon RoT, which serve as the basis for key derivation and attestation authenticity.

-For further details about how Caliptra addresses NIST SP800-193, see [Device Resilience](#device-resilience).
+For further details about how Caliptra addresses NIST SP 800-193, see [Device Resilience](#device-resilience).

 ## Trusted Computing Group (TCG) DICE Attestation